CONDUCT OF ELECTIONS

 Oregon Voting System Certification

-(1) All voting machines or vote tally systems submitted for certification pursuant to ORS 246.550 must be certified by the Elections Assistance Commission (EAC) or be examined by a federally accredited voting systems testing laboratory (VSTL).
+(1) All voting systems submitted for certification pursuant to ORS 246.550 must be certified by the Elections Assistance Commission (EAC) or be examined by a federally accredited voting systems testing laboratory (VSTL).

-(3) A person or company applying for certification of a voting machine or vote tally system in Oregon must submit the test reports generated by the VSTL documenting, at a minimum that the machine or vote tally system meets or exceeds the Voluntary Voting System Guidelines Version 1.0 promulgated by the U.S. Election Assistance Commission in the following areas:
+(b) VSTL Test Report documenting, at a minimum that the voting system meets or exceeds the Voluntary Voting System Guidelines Version 1.0 promulgated by the U.S. Election Assistance Commission in the following areas:

-(a) Technical Data Package (TDP) Review.
+(A) Technical Data Package (TDP) Review.
 The TDP provides information that defines the voting system design, method of operation and related resources.
-It provides a system overview and documents the system's functionality;
+It provides a system overview and documents the system's functionality, including, but not limited to, the version number of any proprietary software, firmware and hardware, if applicable, all commercial off-the-shelf software, firmware and hardware, and the system configuration as proposed for Oregon certification;

-(b) Source Code Review.
-A voting system's source code is its operating instructions in the original programming language;
+(B) Source Code Review.
+A voting system's source code is its operating instructions in the original programming language, which must be compiled or assembled into an executable computer program;

 Stat.
 Auth.: ORS 246.150